neiltheblue/octopio/README.md

 Run Angry IP Scanner and enter the range for you network e.g. 192.168.1.0-192.168.1.255 and run a scan.

-When it is ready you should see an entry for *orangepizero*.
+When it is ready you should see an entry for *octopio*, or a new device with port 22 available.
 Note the ip address and connect with:

 ```
 ssh root@<ip address>